ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 [e.g. @lee2012; @piner2011; @lee2011].
-In contrast, FS cannot make complicated structural changes to a model (e.g. adding time-varying parameters or changing the survey years), making it difficult to induce and test structural differences between OMs and EMs.
+In contrast, FS cannot make complicated structural changes to a model (e.g. adding time-varying parameters or changing the survey years), making it more difficult to induce and test structural differences between OMs and EMs.
 In addition, the current version of FS is not an end-to-end package ---